Nuri-benbarka/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## TOP 3 keypoint detector/descriptor combinations

+1. When the main criteria is speed and number of feature points, FAST/BRIEF is the best combination.

+FAST/BRIEF,
+Average time = 2.8 + 0.8 = 3.6 mS,
+Average number of matched points = 314,
+Average percentage of inleirs = 77%

+2. When the main criteria is percentage of inleir points, HARRIS/BRIEF is the best.

+HARRIS/BRIEF,
+Average time =  11.46 + 0.4 = 11.86 mS,
+Average number of matched points = 53,
+Average percentage of inleirs = 91.5%

+3. When the main criteria is a combination of number of matched points and percentage of inleir points, AKAZE/SIFT is the best.

+AKAZE/SIFT,
+Average time =  7.46 + 11 = 18.46 mS,
+Average number of matched points = 144,
+Average percentage of inleirs = 87%